-Many people agree that Yogyakarta is the cultural center in Java, since it is rich with its cultural heritage.
-There are so many things to see and do in this historic city, so we compile the top 5 activities you should prioritize when you visit Jogjakarta.
+Yogyakarta or more popularly known as Jogjakarta or simply as Jogja, is the cultural center in Java, since it is rich with cultural heritage.
+Being the top tourist destination in Indonesia, there are so many things to see and do in this historic city, so we compile a list of top five activities you should prioritize when you visit Jogjakarta.

-The name of Yogyakarta is shortened from Ngayogyakarta Hadiningrat, the name of famous kingdom in this area.
-Informally, it is also called Jogjakarta, shortened as Jogja.
+The name of Yogyakarta is derived from Ngayogyakarta Hadiningrat, the name of the famous kingdom in this area.
 Thus, the first on the must do list is to visit the palace!

 Keraton Yogyakarta is conveniently located in the center of the city.
 It is open for public.
-There will be tour guide who will explain all the areas we pass and the history behind them.
+Visitors will be assigned to a tour guide who will explain all the areas we pass and the history behind them.

 Candi Prambanan (Prambanan temple) is a complex of Hindu temples.
-There are 3 big temples for 3 divine Hindu gods: Shiva, Vishnu, and Brahma.
-The walls are decorated with relief sculpture of Ramayana epic.
-They are surrounded by other smaller temples.
+There are three main temples for three divine Hindu gods: Shiva, Vishnu, and Brahma.

 Prambanan temple is one of the largest Hindu temples in the world.
 It is included in the list of UNESCO World Heritage Site since 1991.

-Although batik is widely used and produce all over Indonesia, batik jogja is very famous.
+Although batik is widely used and produce all over Indonesia, batik from Jogja is very famous.
 We can see collection of hundreds antique batik in this museum.
 The tour guide will explain the process of producing batik and the different patterns and colors of batik from different regions.

 We also can try to do batik, guided by their experienced staffs.

 Malioboro street in Jogjakarta is very famous.
-The street is in the center of the city and at the end of it is the keraton.
+The street is in the center of the city and at the end of it is Beringharjo, the famous traditional market.
 Most of the shops in this street sell souvenirs from Jogjakarta, such as handy craft, batik, bags, snacks and Jogja t-shirts.
 There are shopping malls too.
 There are many batik shops/boutiques where we can buy good quality of batik shirt or dress.
 They also sell batik tulis here.

-The more interesting part in Malioboro street is shopping at the sidewalk.
+The more interesting part in Malioboro street is shopping on the sidewalk.
 There are hundreds sellers along Malioboro street.
 Often we will find something unique there and sometimes we can bargain the price.
+They are there from morning until latest 9pm.

 Don’t forget to try the special snack from Jogjakarta: bakpia pathuk.
 Bakpia has many layers like pastry and filled in with mung beans, chocolate, cheese, etc.